onflow/docs/docs/community-resources/developer-portal/index.md

+---
+sidebar_custom_props:
+    icon: 🥇
+---
-# Contributing Content to the Developer Portal
+# Contributing to the Developer Portal

 Reading this document carefully will help you understand how to contribute your own content to the Developer Portal, and avoid problems along the way.